AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/document-reviews-and-approvals/review-and-approval-overview.md

 <!-- * Notification of decision
 * Upload new versions of connected assets marked as needs more work < will automatically connect>-->

+For more information about reviewing assets in Frame.io, see []().

-## Review and approve assets in Frame.io
+## Review and approve assets

-Once a creative sends a finished asset to Workfront from Frame.io, the project coordinator can kick-off the formal review and approval process in Workfront.
-All review and approval activity is recorded in Workfront.
+Once a creative sends a finished asset to Workfront from Frame.io, the project coordinator can initiate the formal review and approval process in Workfront.

-Any comments made in Frame.io are also reflected in the Updates tab in Workfront.
-Replies made in Workfront are not relfected in Frame.io.

-Comments marked Team only will not appear in the Workfront Updates tab.
+After the approval is created, users go back to Frame.io to comment on and markup the asset.
+They can also make a the approval decision in the Frame.io viewer.

 ### Initiate formal reviews and approvals in Workfront

-Once a creative sends a finished asset to Workfront from Frame.io, the project coordinator can kick-off the formal review and approval process in Workfront.

-Project coordinators can create one-time review and approvals, or they can create resuable Approval Templates in the Setup area of workfront:
+Project coordinators can create one-time review and approvals or resuable Approval Templates in the Setup area of Workfront.
+All review and approval activity made in Frame.io is also recorded in Workfront.

 Project coordinators have the option to assign reviewers, approvers, or a mix of both:

-* **Reviewers** can comment and markup assets.
+* **Reviewers** can comment on and markup assets.
 Once finished, they can mark their review as complete. <!--example of when to add reviewers-->
-* **Approvers** Can comment, markup assets, and must make a decsion to move the approval process forward.
+* **Approvers** can comment on markup assets.
+They must make a decision to move the approval process forward.

+Any comments made in Frame.io are reflected in the Updates tab in Workfront.
+Replies made in Workfront are not reflected in Frame.io.

+Comments marked Team only will not appear in the Workfront Updates tab.

 Reviewers and approvers can be added to single-use or approval templates: